September 28: Today in Royal History

 September 28, 1663 – Birth of Henry FitzRoy, 1st Duke of Grafton, an illegitimate son of King Charles II of England by Barbara Palmer, 1st Duchess of Cleveland

-Wikipedia: Henry FitzRoy, 1st Duke of Grafton (Unofficial Royalty article coming soon)
+Unofficial Royalty: Henry FitzRoy, 1st Duke of Grafton

 September 28, 1765 – Birth of Princess Wilhelmine Luise of Nassau-Weilburg, Princess Reuss of Greiz, wife of Heinrich XIII, 2nd Prince Reuss of Greiz, in The Hague, then in the Dutch Republic, now in The Netherlands

 The daughter of Karl Christian, Duke of Nassau-Weilburg and Princess Carolina of Orange-Nassau, twenty-year-old Wilhelmine Luise married thirty-eight-year-old Heinrich XIII, the heir to the throne of the Principality of Reuss-Greiz in 1786.
 Wilhelmine Luise and Heinrich XIII had four sons.
-Upon the death of his father in 1800, Heinrich XIII succeeded as Prince Reuss of Greiz.
+When his father died in 1800, Heinrich XIII succeeded as Prince Reuss of Greiz.
 Heinrich XIII, 2nd Prince Reuss of Greiz died on January 29, 1817, aged 69.
 Wilhelmine Luise survived her husband by twenty years, dying on October 10, 1837, aged 72.

 Unofficial Royalty: Wilhelmine Luise of Nassau-Weilburg, Princess Reuss of Greiz